Overview #

 Select manage at the bottom right corner of the Exposed Api section, then select the top option.

-Import Open API definitions from URL into the Exposed API. #
+Import Open API definitions from the URL into the Exposed API. #

 Below is an example of an OpenAPI URL from another demo App deployed in Wizzdi Cloud Customer’s cluster, where Apps may run.